Barretts of Catawissa

 A family history reports that the Barretts moved to the Catawissa area about 1859 [2] but other records show that their third child Bridget was born there is 1857.
 There is no record of them in the Calvey Township 1860 U.S. Census -- which could be for any number of reasons.

-Land.
-One benefit of the secession of the southern states was the passage of the Homestead Act of 1962, to encourage settlement (rather than slavery) in the states west of the Mississippi [7].
 We don't know what the Barretts' land situation was before 1863.
 But sometime shortly thereafter, Patrick filed his first application for 40 acres (#1 on the map above).
+[See below for the process.]
 In 1870 -- after improvements were certified -- his first 40 acres was granted.
-In 1874 he acquired 42 acres more (#2 above).
-By 1898, Patrick and his two sons had pushed northward to own about 324 acres.
+In 1874 he acquired 42 acres more (#2 on map above).

 Children.
 Pat and Mary Barrett raised 7 children, born over the course of 14 years.
 The youngest, Jane and Martin, died in their teens.
-The two sons and three daughters went on to marry and have children of their own.
+The remaining two sons and three daughters went on to marry and have children of their own.
 (See genealogy.)

 The oldest, John T., lived with his parents (along with wife and 6 children) and made a career of farming, livestock and farm implement sales.
 He was also a member of the Ancient Order of United Workers lodge [6] and a Democrat.

 Sister Katie Barrett Timlin (with her husband and children) also lived on the farm with the Barretts.
 Her sister Bridget Barrett Geatley lived with her family on a farm in nearby Meramec Township (Jefferson County).
 The third sister Mary Barrett McLaughlin wound up in St. Louis with her husband and child.
+(See the genealogy for more detail.)

 The end.
 Patrick and Mary died one right after the other in 1905 and 1906.
 About that time John and his family had had enough of farming.
 In his mid-fifties, he took his family to St. Louis, where he worked as a railroad watchman till the day he died (age 70).